Articles on: Getting Started

 Use shortcuts, routing, and sub-inboxes to stay organized

 As order volume grows, structure matters.
-Shortcuts make repetitive answers faster, routing reduces internal confusion, and sub-inboxes help separate ownership when different teams handle different types of requests.
+Shortcuts make repeated answers faster, routing reduces internal confusion, and sub-inboxes help separate ownership when different teams handle different types of requests.

 • Pre-sale vs post-sale → product questions separated from delivery or return issues

-• Returns or claims → useful when a smaller team handles damaged-item or refund requests
+• Returns or claims → useful when a smaller team handles damaged-item, refund, or warranty requests

-• VIP or marketplace flows → helpful if some conversations need faster handling or a dedicated process
+• VIP or marketplace flows → helpful when some conversations need faster handling or a dedicated process

-• Brand or region separation → useful when one workspace supports multiple stores or locales
+• Brand, region, or language separation → useful when one workspace supports multiple stores or locales

 Helpful guides: